-Trustee Directors (including members of the Investment Committee) and Asset Managers will embed a process to continuously learn from their practices and experiences in order to keep their approach to RI relevant and up-to-date.
+Trustee Directors (including members of the Investment Committee) and asset managers will embed a process to continuously learn from their practices and experiences in order to keep their approach to RI relevant and up-to-date.
 This includes regular reviews against peers to understand policies and practices being adopted by other pension schemes.

-The Scheme's in-house asset manager, BAPIML, continues to build on and evolve its RI capabilities, processes and systems.
+The Scheme's asset manager, BlackRock, continues to build on and evolve its RI capabilities, processes and systems.